Care management in aged care

 - You only pay for what you use – you don’t need to sign up for contracts

-What to look for in a good home care case manager
+What to look for in a good home care manager

-Attributes of an effective case manager in aged care include:
+Attributes of an effective care manager in aged care include:

 - Clinically skilled – being able to do detailed assessments

-- Our case managers are qualified health professionals with over 15 years of industry experience
+- Our care managers are qualified health professionals with over 15 years of industry experience

 - Strong knowledge base of all the community services available

-- Pro-active – a good case manager knows what a client needs before they do
+- Pro-active – a good care manager knows what a client needs before they do

 - Advocacy skills – this is a multi-part skill.
 Being a strong advocate means: